-She suggests a few dog-safe plants, such as most species of squash, Baby’s Breath, Bamboo, African Daisy and African violets.
+She suggests a few dog-safe plants, such as most species of squash, Baby’s Breath, Bamboo, African Daisies, and African violets.

-These are some of toxic plants you’ll need to avoid
+These are some of the toxic plants you’ll need to avoid

 Toxic plants can make dogs sick or even result in death.
 “The toxicosis that results from the exposure to a particular plant can be variable from mild nausea to skin irritation, depression, heart problems, trouble breathing, seizures or death,” says Dr. Vail.

 Dr. Vail suggests keeping a log of the plants and products used in your garden in case your dog becomes ill and is suspected of having ingested something he shouldn’t have.